Fredy-Medawar/CSCE-435-Project-Team-22/README.md

     $ . make

-    Run the batch file, giving array size, number of threads, array fill type (0 for random, 1 for sorted, 2 for reverse sorted), and the sorting algorithm to run (0 for bitonic)
+    Run the batch file, giving array size, number of threads, array fill type (0 for random, 1 for sorted, 2 for reverse sorted, 3 for sorted with 1% perturbed), and the sorting algorithm to run (0 for bitonic)
     $ sbatch project.grace_job <a> <p> <t> <s>